 Qatar says the deal will provide Virgin Australia with “access to the critical scale and expertise of a world leading global airline”.

-It will also help pave the way for Virgin Australia to relist on the Australian stock exchange, a move that had been mulled for a while.
+It will also help pave the way for Virgin Australia to relist on the Australian stock exchange, a move that had been mulled for some time.

-The deal could also see Virgin Australia make a return to widebody operations, under a proposed wet-lease agreement that see the Australia link Brisbane, Melbourne, Perth and Sydney with Doha.
+The deal could also see Virgin Australia make a return to widebody operations, under a proposed wet-lease agreement that see the Australian carrier link Brisbane, Melbourne, Perth and Sydney with Doha.

 The details of these operations are not immediately clear.
-Virgin Australia had operated widebodies - in the form of Boeing 777s and Airbus A330s - before it entered into administration in 2020.
+Virgin Australia had operated widebodies – Boeing 777s and Airbus A330s – before it entered into administration in 2020.

 Both Virgin Australia and Qatar are already in a wide-ranging partnership, which they signed in 2022, covering areas such as codeshares and loyalty programmes.
 The prospect of a Qatar stake in Virgin Australia had also been floated on several occasions, but neither carrier had commented publicly about it.

-Virgin Australia chief Jayne Hrdlicka says the partnership is a “missing piece” to the airline’s longer-term strategy.
+Virgin Australia chief Jayne Hrdlicka says the partnership is a “missing piece” of the airline’s longer-term strategy.

 The news will raise the stakes in Australia’s airline sector, which is dominated by Qantas – who, like Qatar, is a member of the Oneworld alliance – and its low-cost unit Jetstar.
-Both carriers hold about 61% of domestic market share.
+Combined, the carriers hold a share of around 61% of the domestic market.

 Qatar had long been vocal about wanting to gain access to the Australian market.
 Its application to add capacity to the country was rejected by Australian regulators, a move seen by some as Canberra protecting the interests of Qantas.